August 23, 2019

-The City will hold a public meeting in September to update the neighborhood and other interested residents on the plans for rebuilding the seawall and reconstructing the wharf.
+The City held a public meeting on October 3 to update the neighborhood and other interested residents on the plans for rebuilding the seawall and reconstructing the wharf.
 The plan must be implemented in phases, because to keep the pumping station in operation, the new station must be built in an adjacent location.
-That relocation opens up possibilities for other programming and neighborhood activities on the rest of the site.
-The meeting is intended to discuss those opportunities presented by the reconfiguration of the site that might be included in the master plan for the property.
+The meeting is intended to discuss opportunities presented by the reconfiguration of the site that might be included in the master plan for the property.

 For more information, including the City’s historical documentation report on the building when it acquired the property, click here.